OxaPayBlog: Аналитика о криптоплатежных шлюзах

 • Is pricing fixed or flexible?

-Your answers determine the level of structure your payment flow needs.
+Your answers determine how structured your payment flow needs to be.

 Choosing a method that does not match your sales flow usually creates more work, not less.